happycube/ld-decode/README.md

 For archival to web use we have a wide range of pre-made FFmpeg profiles defined inside the `tbc-video-export.json` file.

-Note for Odysee uplaods the provided web files are ideal, for Vimeo de-interlace the FFV1 export, but for YouTube de-interlace and upscale to 5760x4320p to have base possible re-encoding from there side as SD/HD media is overcompressed on YouTube.
+Note for Odysee uploads the provided web files are ideal, for Vimeo de-interlace the FFV1 export, but for YouTube de-interlace and upscale to 5760x4320p to have base possible re-encoding from there side as SD/HD media is overcompressed on YouTube.

 The stock profiles for web use the BDWIF deinterlacer, but QTGMC is always recommended, [de-interlacing guide](https://github.com/oyvindln/vhs-decode/wiki/Deinterlacing).